Congress of People's Deputies (Russia, 2022): Criticism

 Russian activists living in different cities of Poland did not recognize Ilya Ponomarev and his congress:

 The Free Nations League issued a statement that they do not recognize “any political forces and centers that will justify the preservation of the Russian Federation in its modern form,” because the wording from the draft declaration of the congress contradicts the approach of the FNL and Ponomarev's statements.
 Some have linked this direction of the declaration with the fact that one of its authors was the nationalist Dmitry Savvin.
 Journalist Harun Sidorov noted that the dispute over who will determine political self-determination - national and regional movements or Russian revolutionaries - so far looks like dividing the skin of an unkilled bear.
 Dmitry Savvin himself, who proposed the idea of the congress to Ponomarev, spoke negatively about the past event.

 Galina Filchenko, who took part in the congress, reacted to an article by Novaya Gazeta journalist Ilya Azar, in which he called her "not the most charismatic deputy", calling him "not the most charismatic Jew."
 The event was attended by Ponomarev's assistant Alexei Baranovsky, who previously headed the Russian Verdict organization (defending nationalists who killed migrants), as well as nationalist Vasily Kryukov, who said that one of the main troubles of Russia is the Tajiks.

 Political scientist Ekaterina Schulmann said that “the key problem of such events is the lack of legitimacy ... in itself this is not a very significant event (and not an event at all), but as a symptom it is quite significant.
 I think that we will see some more attempts of this kind in the foreseeable future.”.

+"Undesirable" status

+In April 2023, the Congress was designated as "undesirable" in Russia.